meg768/tesla-api-request/README.md

 a vehicle identification number (VIN) and this module lets you send GET and POST request to access your vehicle.

-It is light weight and no dependencies.
+It is light weight and has no dependencies.

 ## Installation